storybookjs/marko/docs/addons/addon-types.md

 ## Preset addons

-Storybook preset addons are grouped collections of `babel`, `webpack`, and `addons` configurations to allow integration between Storybook and other existing technologies.
-Good examples of preset addons are: [preset-scss](https://github.com/storybookjs/presets/tree/master/packages/preset-scss) and [preset-create-react-app](https://github.com/storybookjs/presets/tree/master/packages/preset-create-react-app) maintained by Storybook.
+Storybook preset addons are grouped collections of `babel`, `webpack`, and `addons` configurations to integrate Storybook and other technologies.
+For example the official [preset-scss](https://github.com/storybookjs/presets/tree/master/packages/preset-scss) and [preset-create-react-app](https://github.com/storybookjs/presets/tree/master/packages/preset-create-react-app).

-Below is a boilerplate code that you can use while writing your own preset addon.
+Use this boilerplate code while writing your own preset addon.

 <!-- prettier-ignore-start -->